Hazel: Secure and Efficient Disaggregated Storage: Abstract

 \section{Abstract}

-Disaggregated storage with NVMe-over-Fabrics (NVMe-oF) has emerged as the standard solution in modern data centers, achieving superior performance, resource utilization, and power efficiency.
+Disaggregated storage with NVMe-over-Fabrics (NVMe-oF) has emerged as the standard solution in modern supercomputers and data center clusters, achieving superior performance, resource utilization, and power efficiency.
 Simultaneously, confidential computing (CC) is becoming the de facto security paradigm, enforcing stronger isolation and protection for sensitive workloads.
 However, securing state-of-the-art storage with traditional CC methods struggles to scale and compromises performance or security.
-To address these issues, we introduce \projectname, a storage management system extending the NVMe-oF protocol and adhering to the CC threat model by providing confidentiality, integrity, and freshness guarantees. \projectnameSpace offers an appropriate control path and novel concepts such as counter-leasing. \projectnameSpace also optimizes data path performance by leveraging NVMe metadata, introducing a new disaggregated Hazel Merkle Tree (\ourTree), and avoiding redundant IPSec protections.
-We achieve this without modifying the NVMe-oF protocol.
-To prevent excessive resource usage while delivering line rate, \projectnameSpace also uses accelerators of CC-capable smart NICs.
-We prototype \projectnameSpace on an NVIDIA BlueField-3 and demonstrate how it can achieve as little as 2\% performance degradation for synthetic patterns and AI training.
+To address these issues, we introduce \projectname, a storage management system that extends the NVMe-oF protocol capabilities and adheres to the CC threat model, providing confidentiality, integrity, and freshness guarantees. \projectnameSpace offers an appropriate control path with novel concepts such as counter-leasing. \projectnameSpace also optimizes data path performance by leveraging NVMe metadata and introducing a new disaggregated Hazel Merkle Tree (\ourTree), all while remaining compatible with NVMe-oF.
+For additional efficiency, \projectnameSpace also supports offloading to CC-capable smart NIC accelerators.
+We prototype \projectnameSpace on an NVIDIA BlueField-3 and demonstrate that it can achieve as little as 1-2\% performance degradation for synthetic patterns, AI training, IO500, and YCSB.